ayoayco/blog/_posts/2019-03-21-what-happend.md

 ---
 <span class="first-letter">S</span>ooooo.
 I started this blog, because I wanted to have a place to record my journey into learning new Technologies; primarily related to the Web.

 But months went by and I stopped/slowed down in this journey.
-It turned out, it is not something that excites me as much as it did when I was a bit younger.
+It turned out, it is not something that excites me as much as it did when I was a bit younger. <!--more-->

 Now I'm here thinking, *so what am I gonna do with this now?*